MicrosofExcel/MakeSurvivalCalibratedAgain-MTLR-API/README.md

 - `run_baselines.py`: The script to run the non post-processed baselines.
 - `run_sh`: The script to run the experiments in one go.

+However, you can ignore a majority of everything above because this repo is primarily for using the MTLR-focused API

 ## Getting Started